Mrbrown

-Lee Kin Mun (李健敏 (Lǐ Jiànmǐn)), better known as mrbrown, is a Singaporean blogger best known for publishing social and political commentary amid Singapore's tight media restrictions.
-His podcast attracts some 20,000 downloads per day.
+Lee Kin Mun (李健敏 (Lǐ Jiànmǐn)), better known as mrbrown, is a Singaporean blogger best known for publishing satirical social and political commentary despite Singapore's tight media landscape.
+At his peak during the 2000s, his podcast attracted some 20,000 downloads per day.
 In 2007, Lee was the only Singaporean to make it to the annual list of Top 20 Asian Progressives in World Business Magazine.

 Education

 Lee was educated in Anglo-Chinese School and Hwa Chong Junior College.

 Blog

 mrbrown was one of the earliest Singaporean bloggers having started blogging in 1997.
 He was also known as the "blogfather" of Singapore.